 Doctors often recommend the use of cold therapy after an injury or surgery to help with a patient’s recovery.
 Most people use ice or ice packs, but the cold does not last for very long – plus it can often result in a watery mess and frequent trips to the freezer.

-Specialized cold therapy products such as Aircast Cryo Cuff cold therapy coolers apply consistent cold over a targeted area for longer periods of time.
+Specialized cold therapy products such as Aircast Cryo Cuff cold therapy coolers apply consistent cold over a targeted area.
 The CyroCuffs also provide focused compression, which helps to minimize pain and fluids at the site of injury.
-Aircast Cryo/Cuffs are anatomically designed, so you can find the perfect cold wrapper for your knee, foot, back, shoulder, hip, wrist or elbow.
+Aircast Cryo/Cuffs are anatomically designed, so you can find a cold wrapper for your knee, foot, back, shoulder, hip, wrist or elbow.